Are your breasts too big? Do they cause you unwanted pain and not complement the shape and curves of the rest of your body?

 Overly large breasts may limit physical mobility and Dr Joseph Rizk frequently consults women who wish to reduce the size of their breasts when they feel they are being restricted in their everyday lives.
-Dr Joseph Rizk Plastic Surgery performs breast reduction surgery in safe accredited facilities in Sydney.
+At Dr Joseph Rizk Plastic Surgery in Sydney breast reduction surgery is performed in safe accredited facilities.
 Patients with private health insurance may be eligible for a rebate.

-The ultimate goal of breast reduction surgery (or reduction mammoplasty) is to increase the quality of life for the patient by reducing muscular and skeletal pain associated with large breasts (Macromastia) as well as improving the aesthetic presentation of the breasts and entire figure.
+Also called "reduction mammoplasty", the ultimate goal of breast reduction surgery is to increase the quality of life for the patient by reducing muscular and skeletal pain associated with large breasts (Macromastia) as well as improving the aesthetic presentation of the breasts and entire figure.

 This is done by removing excess fat, tissue, and skin from your breasts and reshaping them into a form that fits your body better.
 Overly large breasts may cause both physical and emotional discomfort.
 The added weight can lead to muscle and spine problems if left untreated over time and can make the performance of daily activities extremely uncomfortable.